itzjnn/itzjnn/README.md

 ### Hi there 👋

 Hey yoo!
 Nice to meet you.
-I’m John Florida, but feel free to call me Reii, it’s a nickname I go by 🙂.
+I’m John Florida 🙂.
 I'm a passionate **Full-Stack Developer** with a focus on creating seamless and efficient web applications.
 I recently graduated with a **Bachelor of Science in Computer Science**, earning the honor of **Cum Laude** and serving as the **Class Salutatorian**.

 ## 🔭 What I'm Working On